-He said the house across the street was purchased a year before mine by a family who wanted some place for their son to live as he attended UC Hastings School Of Law.
+He said the house across the street was purchased a year before mine by a family who wanted a place for their son to live while attending UC Hastings School Of Law.
 The purchase price? $1.45 million for a 2,100 square foot three bedroom, three bathroom house.

 My Other Neighbor

 About two years ago my 32 year old next door neighbor came home in a brand new, $48,000 Toyota 4Runner Limited.
 I thought it was a quizzical purchase because the car couldn’t easily fit in his garage.
 I saw him struggle for five minutes just to get the beast in.

 Even so, I was intrigued and wrote a post about it called, “Dealing With Money Envy” because I was jealous.
 He’s lived in his parent’s flat for the past 11 years since college.
 While his parents lived in their other home in the South Bay.
 With the average SF rent for a two bedroom at $3,800 a month, of course he could afford a new 4Runner.
 He’s saved $400,000 in after-tax money by not paying rent for 11 years.

 My neighbor is a nice fella who now works in real estate with his father.
 For 2.5 years he got to travel around the world in his 20s without holding down a job.
 His mother would stop by and share with me how his son was having so much fun.